-6) Conversion of Sick Leave Cash out Benefits to Health Insurance Upon Retirement retirement, that program will be made available to members of the bargaining unit.
+6) Conversion of Sick Leave Cash out Benefits to Health Insurance Upon Retirement

+If the County establishes a program which allows for the conversion of sick leave cash out benefits to cover the cost of health premiums upon retirement, that program will be made available to members of the bargaining unit.
 This program must meet the criteria of the Auditor-Controller for tax purposes.